pingidentity/terraform-provider-pingfederate/docs/data-sources/idp_sp_connection.md

 - `channels` (Attributes List) Includes settings of a source data store, managing provisioning threads and mapping of attributes. (see [below for nested schema](#nestedatt--outbound_provision--channels))
 - `custom_schema` (Attributes) Custom SCIM Attributes configuration. (see [below for nested schema](#nestedatt--outbound_provision--custom_schema))
 - `target_settings` (Attributes List) Configuration fields that includes credentials to target SaaS application. (see [below for nested schema](#nestedatt--outbound_provision--target_settings))
-- `target_settings_all` (Attributes List) Configuration fields that includes credentials to target SaaS application.
-This attribute will include any values set by default by PingFederate. (see [below for nested schema](#nestedatt--outbound_provision--target_settings_all))
 - `type` (String) The SaaS plugin type.

 <a id="nestedatt--outbound_provision--channels"></a>